gufolabs/gufo_err/docs/man/err.md

 Enable [ErrorInfoMiddleware][gufo.err.middleware.errorinfo.ErrorInfoMiddleware]
 in your code and point to the designated directory to store serialized ErrorInfo files.
-Add to you code:
+Add to your code:

 ``` py
 from gufo.err import err